-- The parameters of zero-weight generator with only time-scale dependency (Eq.
-A1) followed a single-step calibration against observed zero-weight proportions by non-linear least squares. - The parameters of the zero-weight generator with time-scale and depth dependency (Eq.
-A2) followed a 2-steps calibration: i) For each time scale, the proportion of zero-weight depending on depth was evaluated using a weighted running window to compensate for rare occurrence of extreme depths.
-The proportion of zero-weight depending on depth was then fitted to a function (Eq.
-A2a). ii) The functions modelling the parameters depending on time-scale were then calibrated by least square (parameters of Eq.
-A2b, A2c and A2d).
+The parameters of zero-weight generator with only timescale dependency (Eq.
+A1) followed a single-step calibration against observed zero-weight proportions by non-linear least squares.

-- The parameters of zero-weight generator with time-scale, depth and temperature dependency (Eq.
-A3) followed a similar calibration procedure. i) Using running windows of temperature, the proportion of zero-weight depending on depth was fitted by least squares for different temperature (Eq.
-A3a). ii) Given a time-scale the parameters depending on temperature were fitted to a Gaussian function (Eq.
-A3b). iii) The parameters of the Gaussian function depending on time-scale were then fitted to set of functions by least square (Eq.
-A3c, A3d and A3e). - The non-zero-weight generator consisted a truncated normal distribution on [0,0.5] with $\mu=0.5$ (Eq.
-3b) and a function $\sigma$ depending on time-scale (Eq.
+- The parameters of the zero-weight generator with timescale and depth dependency (Eqs.
+A2a-A2d) followed a two-step calibration: (i) for each timescale, the proportion of zero-weight depending on depth was evaluated using a weighted running window to compensate for rare occurrence of extreme depths.
+The proportion of zero weight depending on depth was then fitted to a function (Eq.
+A2a). (ii) The functions modelling the parameters depending on timescale were then calibrated by least squares (parameters of Eqs.
+A2b, A2c and A2d). - The parameters of zero-weight generator with timescale, depth and temperature dependency (Eqs.
+A3a-A3e) followed a similar calibration procedure. (i) Using running windows of temperature, the proportion of zero-weight depending on depth was fitted by least squares for different temperatures (Eq.
+A3a). (ii) Given a timescale the parameters depending on temperature were fitted to a Gaussian function (Eq.
+A3b). (iii) The parameters of the Gaussian function depending on timescale were then fitted to set of functions by least squares (Eqs.
+A3c, A3d and A3e). - The non-zero-weight generator consisted of a truncated normal distribution on [0, 0.5] with $\mu = 0.5$ (Eq.
+3b) and a function $\sigma$ depending on timescale (Eq.
 A4).
-It was chosen against more commonly used beta distributions (McIntyre et al., 2016) after a goodness of fit test applied to the historical data.
-The calibration was done in 2 steps. i) $\sigma$ was evaluated by non-linear least squares for each time scale. ii) The parameters of Eq.
-A4 were calibrated against the evaluated $\sigma$ depending on time-scale by least square. - The parameters of the SEP generator (Eq.
-A5) followed a single-step calibration by least square with processed proportion of high weight on the side of highest neighbour depending on time-scale.
+It was chosen against more commonly used beta distributions (McIntyre et al., 2016) after a goodness-of-fit test was applied to the historical data.
+The calibration was done in two steps. (i) $\sigma$ was evaluated by non-linear least squares for each timescale. (ii) The parameters of Eq.
+(A4) were calibrated against the evaluated $\sigma$ depending on timescale by least squares. - The parameters of the SEP generator (Eq.
+A5) followed a single-step calibration by least squares with processed proportion of high weight on the side of highest neighbour depending on timescale.